Nikhilyadav9643/Spring-Boot-vs-Quarkus/README.md

 ### Execution
 - **Save the Test Plan**: Once the test plan is configured, go to `File > Save` to save the test plan.
 - **Run the Test**: Click the green Start button on the JMeter toolbar.
 The test will start executing the defined load (virtual users) and will monitor the target server.
-- **Monitor CPU, Memory, and Other Metrics**: The PerfMon Metrics Collector will gather system metrics (e.g., CPU, memory) from the target server.
+Monitor CPU, Memory, and Other Metrics**: The PerfMon Metrics Collector gathers system metrics (e.g., CPU, and memory) from the target server.

 ## 4. Profiling and Monitoring
 - Tools used (e.g., VisualVM, top, htop) for resource profiling.